ywwg/bitbox-editor/README.md

 useful things like:

 * Rename, move, and reorganize clips within a preset
+* Rename presets
-* Basic normalization and conversion to mono for clips
+* Conversion to mono for clips (BROKEN)
-* Normalize a group of clips relative to each other
+* Normalize single clips or a group of clips relative to each other
+* Keeps a basic history of commands for faster use

 ## Important Caveat